chris-hatton/JSONCodable/README.md

 ```

 ## Working with JSON Strings
-The convenience initializer `init?(JSONString: String)` is provided on `JSONDecodable`.
+The static convenience function `fromJSON(JSONString: String)` is provided on `JSONDecodable`.
 You may also use `func toJSONString() throws -> String` to obtain a string equivalent of your types.

 ## Transforming values